 “Being a person of color that is a sales rep pushed me to want to talk about how the industry isn’t diverse,” member Jeremy Moran says.
 “When Elle Rhodes invited me to the first meeting for BCC, it was a no-brainer.
 The main reason I joined is because of representation.
 If I could make another person of color feel comfortable in a taproom or choosing a new beer at a liquor store and let them know they aren’t alone in this community, that means the world to me.”

-Montgomery Brewing Company’s co-founder and brewer Charles Dorsey thinks a fest celebrating diversity could work in Minnesota.
+Montgomery Brewing Company’s founder, 100% owner, and brewer Charles Dorsey thinks a fest celebrating diversity could work in Minnesota.

 “Minnesota could host an event like Fresh Fest, which takes place in Pittsburgh,” Dorsey says.
 “It would be a great way for Minnesota to celebrate and showcase the diversity locally within the brewing industry.
 People around the country attend the Fresh Fest because events like this are rare.”